snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 Actual rendering will be done using [Vulkan](https://www.vulkan.org/) for Windows, Linux and Android and [MoltenVK](https://github.com/KhronosGroup/MoltenVK/) for Mac and iOS.

+Graphics based memory management will be handled using the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).

 [GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language#:~:text=The%20OpenGL%20Shading%20Language%20(GLSL,is%20a%20C%2Dstyle%20language.&text=The%20current%20version%20of%20GLSL%20is%204.60.) will be used as the shader language.

+See [here](graphics.md) for more information.

 ### Math